devika6001/Profile/README.md

 ## 👩‍💻 About Me :
 I am a third year student pursuing Bachelors in Computer Science and Engineering
 - 🔭 Skilled in C++ and C.
-- 🌱 Has keen interest in Web development , Artificial intelligence and Graphic Designing.
+- 🌱 Has keen interest in Web development , Coding and Graphic Designing.
 - ⚡ Likes to Contribute to open source.
 - 📫 Loves to explore new domains in Tech.
 <img align ="right" alt="GirlCoder" width="350" height="250" src="https://miro.medium.com/max/875/1*qdAW1TjCN57h1lbuuzvchg.gif">